WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 - When the Combobox loses focus the listbox is automatically hidden.
 If the listbox had a selected option before it was hidden that option is automatically chosen.

-### Basic Combobox
+### Simple Combobox

-The basic Combobox, instantiated by default, has no auto-complete behaviour and therefore contains a list of options that remain unchanged regardless of user input.
+The Combobox, instantiated by default, has no auto-complete behaviour and therefore contains a list of options that remain unchanged regardless of user input.
 This type is typically used to suggest recently entered strings, for example recently searched for values.
-The listbox of a basic Combobox is automatically shown when the Combobox gains focus.
+The listbox of a simple Combobox is automatically shown when the Combobox gains focus.

 ### List auto-completion Combobox